Juan-Jones/earnonlinemoney/content/blog/clickbank-affiliate-marketing-for-beginners.md

 ## Exploring ClickBank Alternatives

-While ClickBank is a popular choice, there are other affiliate networks worth considering:
+While ClickBank is a popular choice, there are other affiliate marketing networks worth considering:

 ### Amazon Associates

-Amazon Associates is one of the largest and most trusted affiliate programs.
+Amazon Associates is one of the largest and [most trusted affiliate programs]({{< relref "best-affiliate-programs" >}}).
 It offers a vast range of products and is ideal for affiliates who prefer physical products.
 However, commission rates are generally lower compared to ClickBank.

 ### ShareASale